sebmatecho/health_insurance/readme.md

 ## Variable selection
 A random forest was used to select the most relevant features for this project.
-The
+The main idea is that every feature would contribute to the impurity, the more a feature decreases the impurity, the more important the feature is.
+According to the

 <img src="parameters/feature_importance.png" width="430" height="400" />